sachin2398/Best-Book-Buddy/README.md

 - Node.js
 - Express
 - MongoDB (non-SQL database)
-- React
-- Tailwind CSS
+-HTML
+-css
+-js

 ### Deployment
-- Frontend: The frontend of the application is deployed on [Vercel](https://green-task-management-h2u1.vercel.app/).
+- Frontend: The frontend of the application is deployed on [Vercel](https://bbb-task-app.vercel.app/).
 - Backend: The backend of the application is deployed on [Render](https://task-mangement-backend-1.onrender.com).